Orange-eat97/tp/docs/UserGuide.md

 ### 📞 Phone Number

-Digits only, at least 3 numbers long.
+Digits and spaces only, must start and end with digits, have at least 3 digits, and must not exceed 50 characters.

 * `999`
 * `98765432`